ziv-codefresh/release-to-npm/README.md

 README:

-The release-tonpm can be used to publish images to npm.
+The release-to-npm can be used to publish images to npm.
 The below pipeline configuration demonstrates simple usage:

 EXAMPLE: